apple-fritter/flowmark/README.md

 Flowmark is a new Python implementation of text line wrapping and filling.

+It simplifies and generalizes Python's [`textwrap`](https://docs.python.org/3/library/textwrap.html) with a few more
+capabilities:

-It can be used as a more flexible alternative to Python's [`textwrap`](https://docs.python.org/3/library/textwrap.html) with a few more features, such as full customizability of initial and subsequent indentation strings, and more control over when to split words, so it won't break lines within HTML tags.
+- Full customizability of initial and subsequent indentation strings

+- Control over when to split words, by default using a word splitter that won't break lines within HTML tags

-It also combines line wrapping with support for Markdown and offers Markdown auto-formatting, like [markdownfmt](https://github.com/shurcooL/markdownfmt), also with controllable line wrapping options.
+In addition, it adds optional support for Markdown and offers Markdown auto-formatting, like [markdownfmt](https://github.com/shurcooL/markdownfmt), also with controllable line wrapping options.

 One key use case is to normalize Markdown in a standard, readable way that makes diffs easy to read and use on GitHub.